aosabook/500lines/pedometer/chapter.md

 * `steps` is used to set the actual steps taken, so that we can record the difference between the actual steps the user took and the ones our program counted.
 * `method` is used to set the type of walk that is taken.
 Types of walks include walking with the device in a pocket, walking with the device in a bag, jogging with the device in a pocket, jogging with the device in a bag, etc.

 Much like our `User` class, information is optional.
 We're given the opportunity to input details of the trial, if we have it, for more accurate end results.
 If we don't have those details, our program makes assumptions and is still able to produce results, albeit with a higher margin of error.
-Another similarity to our `User` class is the basic input data formatting in the initalizer.
+Another similarity to our `User` class is the basic input data formatting in the initializer.
 This ensures that `@rate` and `@steps` are always numerical values, where `@rate` is greater than or equal to 0, and `@steps` is greater than 0.

 Our `Trial` class is straightforward to use, so we won't bore you with the details of showing it in the wild.